-- 4.1.
-Conflicts are unavoidable in an integrated global financial services operation.
+- 4.1 Conflicts are unavoidable in an integrated global financial services operation.
 We undertake a number of activities and provide a number of services where there is a risk that the interests of one or more clients could be compromised.
-These include: - a) Trading on behalf of clients - b) Trading for our own account - c) Managing portfolios of investments - d) Lending activity - e) Taking of deposits or other repayable funds - f) Elective corporate action activity (including voting) - g) Providing investment, corporate finance, or other financial advice - h) Underwriting and/or placing securities and - i) Publishing investment research - 4.2.
-While it is not practical to define precisely or create an exhaustive list of all actual or potential Conflicts that may arise in all of our businesses, there are several identifiable categories of Conflicts:
+These include: - a. trading on behalf of clients; - b. trading for our own account; - c. managing portfolios of investments; - d. lending activity; - e. elective corporate action activity (including voting); - f. providing investment, corporate finance, or other financial advice: - g. underwriting and/or placing securities; and - h. publishing investment research. - 4.2 While it is not practical to define precisely or create an exhaustive list of all relevant Conflicts that may arise in our businesses, there are several identifiable categories of Conflicts:

-a) Client-Bank Conflicts
+a.
+Client-Bank Conflicts